Willard Scott, weatherman on NBC’s ‘Today’ show, dies at 87

 “He was truly my second dad and am where I am today because of his generous spirit,” Roker wrote on Instagram.
 “Willard was a man of his times, the ultimate broadcaster.
 There will never be anyone quite like him.”

+“He played such an outsized role in my life and was as warm and loving and generous off-camera as he was on,” Katie Couric tweeted.

 Scott began his 65-year career at NBC as an entry-level page at an affiliate station in Washington, D.C., and rose to become the weather forecaster on the network’s flagship morning show for more than three decades.
-His trademark was giving on-air congratulations to viewers who turned 100 years old.
+His trademark was giving on-air birthday greetings to viewers who turned 100 years old by putting their faces on Smucker’s jelly jars and delivering weather updates in zany costumes.

+According to NBC, he once took up a viewer’s dare to appear in drag to win a $1,000 donation to the USO, the charity for military families, by dressing up as the Brazilian singer Carmen Miranda.
+The stunt wasn’t new for the genial Scott: he played Bozo the Clown when he hosted a children’s TV show in the 1960s and Ronald McDonald in commercials in the Washington area.

+He often dressed as Santa Claus at the National Tree Lighting ceremony throughout the 1980s and co-anchored NBC’s coverage of the Macy’s Thanksgiving Day Parade between 1987 to 1997.
+In one memorable moment on live television, First Lady Barbara Bush gave him a kiss during the 1989 inauguration parade of her husband, President George H.W.
+Bush.